htfab/tinytapeout-ihp-25b/fill/README.md

 We generate the fill geometry by running the following steps:

-1. Generate a GDS with simplified geometry for Active / Metal1
+1. Generate a GDS with simplified geometry for Active+Poly
-2. Run Activ+Poly / Metal1 fill on that simplified geometry
+2. Run Activ+Poly fill on that simplified geometry
-3. Run Metal 2-5 / TopMetal 1-2 on the real geometry
+3. Run Metal 1-5 / TopMetal 1-2 on the real geometry
 4. Combine both results.

 This speeds up the fill process and reduces the amount of memory used.

+The Active+Poly fill step still needs a large amount of memory, somewhere between 16GB and 32GB.

 ## Usage